jegramos/laravel-rest-api-starter-kit/README.md

 ## About Sunrise API

 Sunrise API is a Laravel 9 RESTFul starter kit for SPA and mobile clients.
 This kit includes the following features:
-- Full implementation of a Token-based Authentication with [Sanctum](https://laravel.com/docs/9.x/sanctum)
+- Implementation of a Token-based Authentication with [Sanctum](https://laravel.com/docs/9.x/sanctum)
-- Partial implementation of Role-based Access Control with [Spatie](https://spatie.be/docs/laravel-permission/v5/introduction)
+- Implementation of Role-based Access Control with [Spatie](https://spatie.be/docs/laravel-permission/v5/introduction)
-- Full implementation of CRUD for user profile with profile picture upload
+- Implementation of CRUD for user profile with profile picture upload
-- Full implementation Forgot and Reset Password with Email Notification
+- Implementation Forgot and Reset Password with Email Notification
+- Implementation of S3 upload with pre-signed URL
+- Feature and Unit tests coverage

 ## Set up your local development environment
 - Minimum of PHP 8.1 installed with a database engine that supports JSON types and Full text search (eg. MySQL8, MariaDB 10.5)